 Burnside Animal Rehabilitation centre offers physiotherapy and hydrotherapy for dogs, cats and other small animals.
-We are based in Fleet and take referrals from vets all over Hampshire, Berkshire, Surrey and beyond.
+We are based across two centres in Fleet and Upton Grey.
+We take referrals from vets all over Hampshire, Berkshire, Surrey and beyond.

-Our facilities include a hydrotherapy pool and dry treadmill, both of which are extremely useful tools in aiding your pets rehabilitation.
+Our facilities include a hydrotherapy pool, underwater treadmill and dry treadmill, all of which are extremely useful tools in aiding your pets rehabilitation.

 We pride ourselves on taking a multi-disciplinary approach and we will work closely with your vet, and any other professionals, during your pets rehabilitation.
 Before your pet can be treated by us we must have a signed consent form from your vet - please click here to download a vet referral & consent form.
 Alternatively please call us and we will contact your vet on your behalf.